 Readership & Circulation:

-Source: *Emma™, conducted by Ipsos MediaCT, people 14+ for the 12 months ending Dec 2013. #Audit Bureau of Circulations, ave total paid masthead sales (print/digital), Dec 2013.
+Source: *emma™, conducted by Ipsos MediaCT, people 14+ for the 12 months ending Jul 2014. #Audit Bureau of Circulations, ave total paid masthead sales (print/digital), June 2014.

 The Sun-Herald has a broad range of news, opinion, information and entertainment stories, with editorial focuses in Extra, Sport, Unwind, Travel and Sunday Life.
 Readers can consequently shape the paper to suit their interests by choosing which sections they want to consume – a major benefit for advertisers, who can accurately target our affluent and intelligent audience for their particular products and tastes.